 Book Thoughts by Rachelle

-Chad and Shelly have written a compelling story accented with humor, delight, and heart-wrenching experiences.
-I especially felt the emotion in this story because it’s based on a true story and I clearly remember when Maddie was in the hospital and it was too scary to want to think about, yet alone try to explain.
-That’s why I love this book–Chad and Shelly have created a priceless masterpiece from their own experiences with their daughter, Maddie.
+Chad Morris and Shelly Brown have written a compelling story accented with humor, delight, and heart-wrenching experiences.
+I especially felt the emotion in Mustaches for Maddie because it’s based on a true story and I clearly remember when Maddie was in the hospital and it was too scary to want to think about, yet alone try to explain.
+That’s why I love this book–the authors have created a priceless masterpiece from their own experiences with their daughter, Maddie.

 I laughed out loud several times, smiled plenty, and yes, even had to wipe some tears in a few places.
 I think this book is perfect for young readers because the pacing of the story is exactly in sync with how their wild imaginations and attention spans work.
 There is definitely a grounding truth in this story about how to deal with the desire to be “popular” and do what everyone else is doing and how to be who you are.